 7.15am A bad night.
 The involuntary sleep study I carried out on the rather portly South African chap in the next bunk revealed a severe case of Sleep Apnoea.
 During the course of this prolonged study I observed that at the end of every 10th apnoeic episode he would emit a little groan and there followed a startlingly loud expulsion of intestinal gas.
 I have never come across this in the text books.
-I must have a chat with my Respiratory colleagues at Chorley Hospital when I get home.
-I think there’s a research paper in this.
+I must have a chat with my Respiratory colleagues at Chorley Hospital when I get home as I think there’s a research paper in this.

 4.00pm Decided to stop at Viana as I liked the feel of the town.
-I walked most of the way with Ian Hanratty from Tallaght , Dublin who was great company.
+I walked most of the way with Ian from Tallaght , Dublin who was great company.
 He had me in stitches repeating some sketches done by an Irish comedian who I´d never heard of before named David McSavage .
 Once again we walked through some rolling hills and an arable landscape.

 I guess that we are walking through the heart of what would be called ” real ” Spain .
-Very few people seem to speak English and the towns and villages tend to have a very old centre with narrow medieval streets and squares.
+Very few of the locals seem to speak English and the towns and villages tend to have a very old centre with narrow medieval streets and squares.
 We passed through a village named Torres del Rio today which had a beautiful 12th C Church , Iglesia de Santo Sepulcro , which is linked with the Knights Templar and based on the Octagonal church of The Holy Sepulchre in Jerusalem.

 4 thoughts on “Day 7 – Los Arcos to Viana – 18.6km”